yokhorr/cinema_vladivostok/README.md

 Then the received document is parsed in `parse_data` using `BeautifulSoup`.
 The data collected is film date, time, name and theatre.
 Two films are considered as different events if all above parameters differ.

+`parse_cost` additionally parses the cost of the ticket for the event.

 Finally, events are written to a `.csv` and a `.json` files named with the date of the request in `save_data`.
 The `.csv` file is converted to `.xlsx` and `.ods` with `libreoffice`.